gitbls/pistrong/README.md

 minutes on a Raspberry Pi 3B.

 `InstallPiStrong` has several phases.
 If no phase is specified or **all** is specified, all phases will be run.
+InstallPiStrong will pause at the start of each phase to provide time for reviewing the results of the previous phase.
 The phases include:

 * **prereq** ensures that the required packages are installed on your system
 * **download** downloads the latest strongSwan release